Ask the Doctor

 The rate of chronic kidney disease, or CKD, has reached shocking proportions.
 According to findings released late last year, 26 million Americans have CKD, which can progress to kidney failure.
 Once people develop kidney failure, they need either dialysis or a kidney transplant to survive.
 More than 350,000 Americans are currently receiving dialysis treatment.

-The NKF’s KEEP has screened more than 100,000 people with major risk factors for kidney disease, including diabetes, high blood pressure, and a family history of kidney disease.
+The NKF’s KEEP has screened more than 100,000 people with major risk factors for kidney disease, including diabetes, high blood pressure, and a family history of kidney failure.

 As part of the current study, the authors reviewed data collected from 12,364 people screened as part of KEEP.
 Participants reported their birth weights and were tested for CKD.